Leveraging directed causal discovery to detect latent common causes: Methods

 To assign confidence to the outcome of the above heuristic, one could take a bootstrapped approach and calculate the mean of the $\{\Delta_i\}$'s output by running the algorithm on subsamples of the input data, where $\Delta_i$ is the value computed on the $i$th subsample.
 We suppress the index $i$ in the below for notational ease.
 As reasoned above, $\text{mean}(\{\Delta\})\in (\alpha, 1]$ is consistent with a directed causal structure and $\text{mean}(\{\Delta\})\in (0, \alpha]$ with a common cause.
 Additionally, the variance of the $\{\Delta\}$'s calculated in this manner encodes information of the correct DAG.
 For instance, small variance $\text{var}(\{\Delta\})\in (0, \gamma]$---where $\gamma$ is again a pre-specified decision threshold less than $1$---is consistent with a directed causal structure and large variance $\text{var}(\{\Delta\})\in (\gamma, 1]$ is consistent with a common cause.
 This follows because for a directed causal structure only one of the terms in the numerator of each $\Delta_i$ must lie in the region $[0,\delta)$, for small $\delta$, and hence cannot vary much.
 For a common cause, both terms are outside this region and thus can vary more.

-These two implication, high $\text{mean}(\{\Delta\})$ being indicative of a directed cause and high $\text{var}(\{\Delta\})$ of a common cause, can be used in conjunction to determine the causal structure.
+These two implication, high $\text{mean}(\{\Delta\})$ indicating a directed cause and high $\text{var}(\{\Delta\})$ a common cause, can be used in conjunction to determine the causal structure.
 For example, it could be the case that a particular common cause structure has moderately high $\text{mean}(\{\Delta\})$, but such a high $\text{var}(\{\Delta\})$ that a directed cause is ruled out, and a common cause is returned by the algorithm.
-Similar reasoning can be applied to the case of a directed cause whose $\text{mean}(\{\Delta\})$ is lower than expected, but has such a low $\text{var}(\{\Delta\})$ that a common cause is ruled out.
+Similar reasoning can be applied to a directed cause whose $\text{mean}(\{\Delta\})$ is lower than expected, but has such a low $\text{var}(\{\Delta\})$ that a common cause is ruled out.

 To summarise, the above decision criteria are as follows.
 The mean and variance of $\{\Delta\}$'s output by running the algorithm on subsamples of the input data are computed.
 Recall the possible range of $\text{mean}(\{\Delta\})$ is $[0,1]$.
 This range is split into a number of regions.
 We fix region $1$ to be $[0,\alpha_1]$, region $2$ to be $[\alpha_1, \alpha_2]$, and so on.
 Each region $R$ is associated with a threshold value for $\text{var}(\{\Delta\})$, $\gamma_R$.
 If $\text{mean}(\{\Delta\})$ lies in region $R$, then if $\text{var}(\{\Delta\})\leq \gamma_R$ the algorithm outputs a directed causal structure, whose direction is then determined by the original directed causal discovery algorithm.
 But if $\text{var}(\{\Delta\})> \gamma_R$, a common cause structure is output.
 Note that as the regions get closer to $0$, that is, to $[0,\alpha_1]$, the variance threshold $\gamma_R$ gets increasing small.
 Hence, $\gamma_R < \gamma_{R+1}$.
 This encodes our previous reasoning of how mean and variance imply different causal structures.
 Additionally, there should be a failure mode for very low variance and mean, and very high mean and variance, as these are not indicative of a direct nor a common cause.